KTPruiett/Various-Projects/README.md

 # Various-Projects
 Within this repo, I will have various programs that I have worked on/created.
-All of the files are in working condition and completed the task that was given to me.
+All of the files are in working condition.